knickels/Player-Stage-Manual/CONTROLLERS.md

 `client_name` which connects to the Player server at the given address.
 The hostname and port is like that discussed in [Here](CFGFILES.md#sec_ConfigurationFile_DeviceAddress).
-If your code is running on the same computer (or robot) as the Player server you wish to connect to then the hostname is ``localhost'' otherwise it will be the IP address of the computer or robot.
+If your code is running on the same computer (or robot) as the Player server you wish to connect to then the hostname is "localhost" otherwise it will be the IP address of the computer or robot.
 The port is an optional parameter usually only needed for simulations, it will be the same as the port you gave in the .cfg file.
 This is only useful if your simulation has more than one robot in and you